Master the Job Search

-The handouts below will assist you in:
+The resources below will get you started:

 - Creating a professional resume and cover letter to help you land a job interview